adamspgeek/members/README.md

   twitter: henry                        # your github handle (optional)
 ```

-Step 2: Do NOT forget to send a pull request.
+> Note: Do NOT forget to send a pull request with your [members.yml](members.yml) changes (see above).

+Step 2: There's no step 2 ;-)

+Thanks!
 That's it.
-Thanks!
 Wait for the next site update to get listed on the members page.
 Welcome to Vienna.html.

 ## Frequently Asked Questions (F.A.Q.s) and Answers